MikeTaylor/scottkit/manual/reference.md

 --
 Swaps the player between the current location and a backup location.
-The backup location is initially undefined, so the first use of this should be immediately followed by a `moveto` to a known room; the next use will bring the player back where it was first used.
+The backup location is initially undefined, so the first use of this should be immediately followed by a `goto` to a known room; the next use will bring the player back where it was first used.

 * `swap_loc` _number_